-General Rules for 2016
+General Championship Rules for 2022

-Eligibility of Shows:
+Eligibility of Show

-the previous year and forwarded the amount so collected, in full to the Irish Shows Association within the stipulated period of not more than 30 days from the date of the show.
+the previous year and forwarded the amount so collected, in full, to the Irish Shows Association within the stipulated period of not more than 30 days from the date of the show.
 Alternative methods of meeting this obligation are not acceptable.

-Any show or competitor in breach of the Rules set out below will be disqualified from participating or competing in these Championships.
+Any show or competitor in breach of the rules set out below will be disqualified from participating or competing in these Championships.

 Qualifying Rounds: (Qualifiers)